 Screen size is up to the student.

-The laptop computer may run either Windows, OS X, or Linux, as long as it is able to run the required software:
+The laptop computer may run either Windows, OS X, or Linux, as long as it is able to run the software required by their major's required courses:

 |CS 1400||Eclipse, Java|